fmaseda/DEEPsc/README.md

 To train a network in MATLAB, run the following
 ```
-net = TrainMatchingNNAsMetric(MyAtlas,'iterations',5000,'useParallel',true)
+net = TrainDEEPsc(MyAtlas,'iterations',5000,'useParallel',true)
 ```
 where `MyAtlas` is the (continuous) reference atlas you want to train on.
-Training options such as whether or not to perform PCA and how many prinicpal components to keep, how much noise to include in the training process, how many iterations to run, what kind of validation to use, and whether or not to use parallel processing if available, are all described in the documentation of `TrainMatchingNNAsMetric()`.
+Training options such as whether or not to perform PCA and how many prinicpal components to keep, how much noise to include in the training process, how many iterations to run, what kind of validation to use, and whether or not to use parallel processing if available, are all described in the documentation of `TrainDEEPsc()`.

+The networks trained in the manuscript are available to be imported as .mat files in the `/ann` folder, e.g. `/ann/Follicle.mat`.

 ## Mapping cells with DEEPsc or other baseline methods